Communication Career Opportunities

 Directed Readings

-Directed Readings allows students to deepen their specialized knowledge in an area of interest that expands upon a previously introduced topic that is not the primary emphasis of another course or curriculum offered during a student’s period of enrollment.
+Directed Readings allow students to deepen their specialized knowledge in an area of interest that expands upon a previously introduced topic that is not the primary emphasis of another course or curriculum offered during a student’s period of enrollment.
 The directed readings packet should be agreed upon in advance and arranged between the student, their advisor, the program director, or a combination of parties working to meet the individual’s needs.
-Parties involved will prioritize academic rigor.
+Parties involved would prioritize academic rigor.
 Students are expected to produce one or more written projects to meet the successful completion of the directed readings course cycle.

 COMM 3443